Neighborhoods of Oklahoma City: Quail Springs/Memorial Corridor

-The area is known for its golf courses, including Quail Creek Golf & Country Club, the Greens Golf and Racquet Club, Rose Creek Golf Club, Silver Horn Golf Club, the Links Apartment Golf and Athletic Club, and the city's most upscale golf course is located in an area called Gaillardia (named both after Oklahoma's state wildflower, the Gaillardia, also known as the Indian Blanket, and the Oklahoma City business mogul family and former longtime owners of The Oklahoman, the Gaylords).

 The area is also infamous for one of the most congested and difficult intersections in the city, Memorial Road and North Pennsylvania Avenue, a natural consequence of the city's sprawl and developer-controlled planning.
 However, area is popular with locals due to a wide variety of shopping, dining and entertainment attractions within easy reach, with plenty of open spaces.

 Deer Creek

 North of the Memorial Road corridor is Deer Creek, a rapidly growing section of the metro centered on well-regarded schools.
 According to the State Department of Education A-F report cards, every Deer Creek elementary school received an "A" rating in 2013.
 Deer Creek is known for its schools and many people relocate to Deer Creek specifically for the award-winning public schools.

 The Deer Creek area is located northwest of Oklahoma City, just north of the John Kilpatrick Turnpike, between Piedmont and Edmond.
 Deer Creek is home to many gyms and fitness centers.
 Much of the development that is going on in the Deer Creek area is happening in the elementary school districts in the Deer Creek catchment area.
 Especially Spring Creek and Grove Valley (the closest to Oklahoma City and Edmond respectively).